-- 5.5.
-The Council previously published housing land supply position statements for the legacy authorities because the adopted local plan housing targets were all less than five years old when Dorset Council was formed.
-There are provisions within the PPG for legacy authority areas to be used until the polices in the plans are superseded/ were five years old.
-These local plans are now more than 5 years old. - 5.6.
-It is considered that for this 2023/24 monitoring year, it is appropriate to move to a single Dorset Council housing land supply calculation.
+- 5.6.
+The Council previously published housing land supply position statements for the legacy authorities because the adopted Local Plan housing targets were all less than five years old when Dorset Council was formed.
+There are provisions within the PPG for legacy authority areas to be used until the polices in the plans are superseded or are five years old. - 5.7.
+On the 1st April 2024, the adopted Local Plans for North Dorset, Christchurch and East Dorset, Purbeck, and West Dorset, Weymouth and Portland were more than 5 years old.
+As noted above, a new replacement Purbeck Local Plan has been adopted, but it was not adopted on its base date in 2018. - 5.8.
+It is considered that for 1st April 2024 (the fifth anniversary of when Dorset Council came into existence), it is appropriate to move to a single Dorset Council housing land supply calculation.
 This will assist with production of the Dorset Council Local Plan and provide a more consistent approach across the area.
 It also helps with the process of confirming the Dorset Council housing land supply position through the production of a single annual position statement.